chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy.markdown

 ## Install the XL Deploy CLI

-To install the XL Deploy command-line interface (CLI):

-1. Log in to the computer where you want to install the XL Deploy CLI.
-2. Create an installation directory such as `/opt/xebialabs/xl-deploy-cli` or `C:\Program Files\XL Deploy\CLI`.
-3. Copy the XL Deploy CLI archive to the directory.
+For information about installing the XL Deploy command-line interface (CLI), refer to [Install the XL Deploy CLI](/xl-deploy/how-to/install-the-xl-deploy-cli.html).
-3. Extract the archive in the directory.

-Refer to [Connect to XL Deploy from the CLI](/xl-deploy/how-to/connect-to-xl-deploy-from-the-cli.html) for more information.

 ## High availability setup